 Small impoundments (water bodies <200 hectares [ha]) are ecologically, economically, and aesthetically important in the United States.
 In 2016, 83% or 24.6 million of all United States freshwater anglers fished reservoirs, lakes, and ponds (USDOI 2018).
 While there are many uses for small impoundments including aesthetics, irrigation, livestock watering, aquaculture, geothermal heating and cooling among others (Willis and Neal 2012), recreational fishing is the most common use of the nearly 9 million small impoundments in the continental United States (Renwick et al. 2005).
 Fishing in small impoundments generates significant revenue via pay-to-fish operations (Haley et al. 2012), facilitates the introduction to fishing for many first-time anglers, and provides habitat for an array of animals and plants (Chaney et al. 2012).
 As such, it is important to develop effective small impoundment management strategies for attaining fish population parameters (e.g., density, growth, body condition) that are desirable for angling.

 Largemouth Bass Micropterus salmoides and Bluegill Lepomis macrochirus represent a common and often-studied (e.g., Swingle and Smith 1942; Guy and Willis 1990; Shoup and Broderius 2018) stocking combination in small impoundments of middle and lower North American latitudes (Smitherman 1975; Novinger and Legler 1978; Brenden and Murphy 2004; Dauwalter and Jackson 2005; Wright and Kraft 2012).
+Additionally, both Largemouth Bass and Bluegill are widespread and popular sport fishes (Wright and Kraft 2012).
 The Largemouth Bass is a top-level piscivore that is the most sought-after, economically significant, and heavily managed fish in North America (Allen et al. 2008; Carlson and Isermann 2010; Bonvechio et al. 2014; Claussen 2015), attracting nearly 9.6 million anglers in 2016 (USDOI 2018).
-Both Largemouth Bass and Bluegill are widespread and popular sport fishes (Wright and Kraft 2012).

 Along with maintaining habitat, fisheries management in small impoundments involves manipulating population densities to achieve desired growth rates and ultimately desired body sizes of both Largemouth Bass and Bluegill.
 Fish density is typically the object of manipulation because fish populations in these systems often exhibit compensatory density-dependent growth (Swingle and Smith 1942; Gabelhouse 1987; Aday and Graeb 2012) involving intraspecific competition for food and habitat (Heath 1992; Rose et al. 2001).
 Small impoundment managers commonly manipulate densities of Largemouth Bass and Bluegill to obtain “balanced” populations that optimize fish size and production to achieve sustainable harvest for both species (Swingle 1950; Geihsler and Holder 1983; Sammons and Maceina 2005).
 Overharvest of Largemouth Bass was historically one of the most common small impoundment management problems because it reduced predation on Bluegill and led to excess Bluegill densities or “Bluegill crowded” conditions.
 An overabundance of Bluegill can reduce their growth rate and body condition (Willis et al. 2010) and interfere with Largemouth Bass recruitment via nest destruction (Smith 1976) or consumption of eggs or larvae (Swingle and Smith 1942; Bennett 1970; Swingle 1970; Wright and Kraft 2012).
 Furthermore, juvenile Bluegill and age-0 Largemouth Bass occupy similar habitats, resulting in the potential for competition between these species (Zweiacker and Summerfelt 1974; Werner 1977; Kelso 1983; Brenden and Murphy 2004).